DavidParkerDr/goparker/content/post/2018-06-28-smilers-mate.md

 I eventually got around to doing all the soldering, and as it was such a nice evening I decided to do it in the open air in my garden.
 This was quite pleasant.

 I did have a slightly annoying experience.
 After I had finished all the soldering and wiring I went to flash it with the control code and it wouldn't even register when I plugged in the usb.
-I started of concerned that I had never tested the Arduino Uno board before doing all the soldering, so I had no idea if I had done something or the board has arrived faulty or what.
+I started off concerned that I had never tested the Arduino Uno board before doing all the soldering, so I had no idea if I had done something or the board has arrived faulty or something.
 I started yanking out the cables, not in a very scientific or methodical way, and all of a sudden lights appeared on the board!
 It wasn't dead.

 So I flashed the board with my simple turn the robot and light the lights program and started plugging all the cables back in.
 This time I was a little more careful about approaching this systematically and I discovered that everything stopped working when I connected the power to the rear stepper motor driver (another component that I hadn't pre-tested).
 I established that it didn't matter what 5v or ground sockets I plugged it in to, thus isolating the problem to the board.